naydevops/wizard/README.md

 Simply download the .exe file from the 'Releases' section on the right and run it.
 When the application is executed, the download may take up to an hour depending on your internet speed.
 This application serves as a proxy to the patch server.
 The entire game assets are approximately 15GB as of September 2024.

+Ensure you are running 'Wizard.ConsoleInterface.exe', it will delete all previously downloaded files and download everything.
+It is normal for the game to display the downloading icon when joining for the first time, but it is simply the client looking if you have the files locally.

+This application only supports Windows for now but MacOS support will eventually come.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing